Donate

 Whether it is through a will bequest, life insurance, securities and investments, real estate or memorial donations, a ‘well planned’ gift to KES guarantees your legacy makes a statement about the things that are important to you while ensuring your family and estate also receives the benefits of your generosity.
 A planned gift is something everyone can consider regardless of your age and financial situation.

-The ultimate goal of planned giving is to secure the School's long term financial foundation while providing you a flexible and advantageous way to demonstrate your passion for the School.
+The ultimate goal of planned giving is to secure the School's long-term financial foundation while providing you with flexible and advantageous ways to demonstrate your passion for the School.

 Listen to the words of alumnus, Michal Racek, to learn what a King's-Edgehill School education means to him.